 In case of experiencing any of the above listed effects, or any other suspected related effects, stop use immediately and contact 911, poison control, or your physician.

 How to Prepare It

 From the seedpods and leaves, a wild lettuce extract can be produced.

-- Lightly blend the lettuce leaves in a blender or food processor, then boil in a pot of water.
+- Lightly blend the lettuce leaves in a blender or food processor, then simmer in a pot of water.